gardener/landscaper/docs/guided-tour/blueprints/echo-server/README.md

   uploaded [in an OCI registry](https://eu.gcr.io/gardener-project/landscaper/examples/charts/guided-tour/echo-server),
 - the Docker image [hashicorp/http-echo](https://hub.docker.com/r/hashicorp/http-echo) as an external resource.

-All of these resources are bundled in a component.
-The component's configuration file is shown [here](./config-files/components.yaml).
+All of these resources are bundled in a component version.
+The component versions's configuration file is shown [here](./config-files/components.yaml).

 Describing required resources in a standard format (for which we use the "Open Component Model") has several advantages.